matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

     event would be visible to a user, then the visibility of target event should not be considered and the relation event should be visible.
-    This option means that events can still be visible to a user after they have left the room, and has implications for [End-to-end encryption](#end-to-end-encryption).
+    This option means that events can still be visible to a user after the user left the room, and has implications for [End-to-end encryption](#end-to-end-encryption).
     [`m.replace`](https://github.com/matrix-org/matrix-doc/pull/2676) and [`m.annotation`](https://github.com/matrix-org/matrix-doc/pull/2677) relation events have this visilibilty, see those respective MSCs.
   - Visibility is the same as a non-relation event.